Before we get started, a little info about this post

 I’m blogging about this because I always seem to forget where to find the status of the Tier-0 Logical Router, basically which edge transport node is Active and which is Standby for that specific Tier-0 Gateway.
 It’s easy once I remember, but hitting the search engines doesn’t show anything useful, so I’ll try to keyword spam this to get more visibility for the next time I forget.

-BAM!
-Super intuitive and easy to find in Manager mode.
-Simply click the Networking tab, Tier-0 Logical Routers, then the T0 in question.
-It shows it right there under High Availability Mode:
+TL;DR: Switch to Manager mode.
+Click the Networking tab, Tier-0 Logical Routers, select the T0 you want.
+Look under High Availability Mode (screenshot below)

 Recently I had a colleague come to me with a request.
 They had a Nutanix Prism Central production environment with certain images loaded.
 The previous administrator failed to document where those images were stored and they could not be located.
 My colleague wanted to download the images from their production Prism Central so they could upload them to a new test environment.
 I have written a Python script that will make that quite easy.

 I’ve been intending to deploy NSX-T 2.4 since it’s release a few months ago to check out what’s new.

 With that, I learned a little about a repeatable workflow to deploy it in a relatively easy way.